Biden more bullish on vaccines, open to 1.5M daily shot goal

 ———

-Associated Press writers Jonathan Lemire and Ricardo Alonso-Zaldivar contributed to this report.
+Associated Press writers Jonathan Lemire and Ricardo Alonso-Zaldivar contributed to this report from Washington.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.